segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### How can I use an destination specific feature, e.g. Mixpanel's push notifications?

-If you're using a Device-based Connection Mode for a mobile destination, you can always access features from that tool's native SDK.
+If you're using Device-mode for a mobile destination, you can always access features from that tool's native SDK.

 To make sure you use the same instance of these destinations as we do, you can register a listener that notifies you when the destinations are ready.
 This will be called synchronously if the destinations are notified, and asynchronously if the destinations aren't yet ready.